airswap/airswap-about/technology/protocols.md

 }
 ```

-Requests can also easily be made using curl.
+Requests can also be made using curl etc.

 ```bash
 curl -H 'Content-Type: application/json' \